Recognition of same-sex unions in Slovakia: Recognition of marriages performed abroad

-On 5 June 2018, the European Court of Justice ruled in favour of a Romanian-American same-sex couple seeking recognition of their marriage in Romania, so that the American partner could reside in the country.
+On 5 June 2018, the European Court of Justice (ECJ) ruled in favour of a Romanian-American same-sex couple seeking recognition of their marriage in Romania, so that the American partner could reside in the country.
 The court held in Coman and Others v General Inspectorate for Immigration and Ministry of the Interior that European Union (EU) member states must uphold the freedom of movement and residency rights of same-sex spouses, provided that one partner is an EU citizen.
 While EU member states may choose whether to legalise same-sex marriage, they cannot restrict the right of residence for EU citizens and their spouses.
 The ECJ also clarified that the term "spouse" is gender-neutral and does not necessarily refer to someone of the opposite sex.
-The Ministry of the Interior, led by Denisa Saková, announced immediate compliance with the ruling.
+While the Ministry of the Interior, led by Denisa Saková, announced it would comply with the ruling, media outlets reported in April 2026 that same-sex couples were still unable to meet residency requirements because the Act on the Residence of Foreigners (Zákon o pobyte cudzincov) mandates that spouses possess a valid marriage license and marriage under Slovak family law is defined as a "union between a man and a woman".
 The decision was welcomed by the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) and other human rights groups, but condemned by the Slovak Catholic Church.

 In 2022, the Žilina Regional Court ruled that immigration authorities' refusal to recognize the marriage of a Slovak national, Jakub Šanko de Ruiz, and his Argentine partner, Mariano Ruiz de Šanko, for the purposes of granting permanent residency to Ruiz de Šanko was unconstitutional.
 The court found that the refusal constituted unjustified discrimination based on sexual orientation, violated the right to private and family life and prevented a Slovak citizen from returning to his home country.
+A lawsuit was initiated in March 2022 by Ombudsperson Mária Patakyová to challenge the refusal of Slovak authorities to grant permanent residency to the foreign same-sex spouses of Slovak citizens.
+While the Constitutional Court has accepted the petition for review, it has yet to issue a final ruling.